resvirtualis/resvirtualis.github.io/paper_summaries.md

 }

-## retinal applications: DR detection, referral
+## Deep learning / Retinal applications: DR detection, referral

 **Development and Validation of a Deep Learning System for Diabetic Retinopathy and Related Eye Diseases Using Retinal Images From Multiethnic Populations With Diabetes, Ting, 2017, JAMA**